Lighting!

 Car Project

 This was the first project I did this semester.
 None of the models are made by me and I lit the scene in Maya.
 The sand shader was made with a preset in Substance Painter while the water shader was made in Substance Painter by me.
 I had to render several passes to import to Nuke.
 I had water, land, lighthouse and house, and lighthouse light passes.
 The final render was composited in Nuke.
-The backplate was
+The backplate was a stock image I found online and I wanted to make sure my lights in Maya matched the sky in it well.

 Full node graph of my composition in Nuke.